follow

 Second, there is typically a 1,000 feet difference in elevation between the river and the top of the plateau.
 Temperature-wise 1,000 feet in elevation is equivalent to 300 miles of latitude.
 This means that the rim of the Gorge has a climate that is more like northern Pennsylvania.
 Stand on the rim of the Gorge in April and you can see this phenomenon – the forest around you will still be leafless while the riverbank below is in full bloom.

-Within the park, you can find over 2,000 different plant and fungi species, 65 species of mammals (from black bears to chipmunks), hundreds of native and migratory birds, amphibians, reptiles, aquatic animals, and fish.
-All this life gathers in what biologists call forest communities – sub-sections of the greater forest that are loosely defined by topography, soil type, moisture levels, elevation, the direction of slope, and the presence of specific indicator species of plants.
+Within the park, you can find thousands of different plant and fungi species, 65 species of mammals (from black bears to chipmunks), hundreds of native and migratory birds, amphibians, reptiles, aquatic animals, and fish.
+New River Gorge is thought to be the second most bio-diverse national park.

 It was the abundance of life that resulted from these conditions that drew American Indians to this area to live and hunt 10,000 years ago.
 Ancestors of the people we know as the Cherokee and Shawnee lived off the land until the mid-1600s when the Europeans arrived.

-When you visit the New River Gorge forest, stop, and sit quietly for a few minutes.
-You will get a greater sense of life all around.
-Sit a little longer and let your imagination go.
-Can you see the creatures and people from the past?
+When you visit the New River Gorge forest, stop and sit quietly for a few minutes.
+You will get a greater sense the life all around you.
+Or schedule a New River Gorge Eco Tour for a deep dive into forest ecology.

 Reference and Additional Resource

-A lowland farm along the New River near Hinton, WV.
+The barn of a lowland farm along the New River near Hinton, WV with the misty Appalachian Mountains in the background.

 FUN FACT: Sandstone Falls was originally called Richmond Falls after the family that owned the Richmond-Hamilton Farm.
 They established a grist mill, post office, and general store along the New River lowlands.